marcelkliemannel/intellij-jvms-manager-plugin/README.md

 ### JVM Actions

 The plugin provides an easy-to-use UI to access detailed information about any running JVM process, like getting a thread dump, version, classloader hierarchy, and the heap space.
-In addition, the tool window provides a one-click solution to trigger the garbage collection and start the OpenJDK JVM monitoring tool.
+In addition, the tool window provides a one-click solution to attach a Java agent, trigger the garbage collection and start the OpenJDK JVM monitoring tool.

 <img src="screenshots/jvm-actions.png" alt="JVM Actions" width="360px"/>